Myth 1: Markets (and by relationship all of community food) is only concerned with cozying up to the converted.

 (history of market eras)

-- 1970s-1980s: Back-to-land farmers and ecological advocates begin markets.
+- 1970s-1980s: Back-to-land farmers, civil rights leaders, and ecological advocates begin markets.
 Their organizing principle is “Grow it to sell it” -a provocative statement at the time by the way- asking for a steady commitment up front from both the growers and the buyers to act honorably and collectively.
 These markets opened in places (interestingly, in a lot of university towns ) such as Madison WI, Carrboro NC, Athens OH, Berkeley CA, Montpelier VT.

 - 1990s: Community leaders, aware of those first growers-only markets, begin to open markets as holders of civic space adding a “learn together”/social cohesion motif to the grow it to sell it mandate.
 Places including San Francisco, Seattle, New Orleans, Portland, Cleveland, District of Columbia were the recipient of this round of founders.
 Interestingly, many of these leaders also became the founders of larger networks, including Farmers Market Coalition.